LandOfTheRair/landoftherair-old/README.md

 For subsequent updates and specific changes, you can run these instead:

-* `npm run task:items` - this will populate the database with items
+* `npm run seed:items` - this will populate the database with items
-* `npm run task:npcs`  - this will populate the database with npc data
+* `npm run seed:npcs`  - this will populate the database with npc data
-* `npm run task:drops` - this will populate the database with drop table data
+* `npm run seed:drops` - this will populate the database with drop table data
+* `npm run seed:recipes` - this will populate the database with recipe data
 * `npm run task:macros`- this will generate the macro icon metadata.
 If you add new icons, please only take from [my repository](http://seiyria.com/gameicons-font/).

 ## Making Yourself a GM